What Foods Are High In Starch? Benefits And What To Avoid

 5. Potatoes

 Potatoes contain a good amount of starch and are often eaten with skin for added benefits.
-Potatoes are also rich in fiber, which helps improve digestion.
+Potatoes are one of the most popular carbohydrate foods and are also rich in fiber, which helps improve digestion.
 However, long-term excess intake of potatoes may increase the risk of type 2 diabetes.
 Hence, those already with diabetes must limit their intake (12).
 They may instead eat more of cauliflower or turnips.

 Calories in 100 g potatoes | Starch in 100 g potatoes |